-Provided you’re using a digital time tracking tool or a project management tool, you’ll see the reports as they adapt every time you complete a new task.
+Provided you’re using a cloud based project time tracking software or a top project management tool, you’ll see the best reports as they adapt every time you complete a new task.
 Even when working with a remote team.
 This makes it easier for any client to access the data they need whenever they want to check project progress or look for improvements.

 Stay on budget

 Money is a sensitive issue.
 No client wants to find out that the funds allocated for a project are running out.
 With reports, they can see exactly how much of the initial budget has been spent.
 This helps you find out if you should limit your costs so that you’ll keep up with your finances.
 Not to mention that a virtual time reporting tool can sum up all your billable hours and automate the accounting for you.